BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Heavy Dwarf armour, pick-hammer and throwing axes.*]

-[*Pick-hammer — These are hand-and-a-half weapons, which may use*]
+[*Pick-hammer â€” These are hand-and-a-half weapons, which may use*]

 [*either the Bash or Piercing Strike Special